90 parliamentarians demand action over the blocked retirement savings of those who have fled Hong Kong

 They urge the Government to issue guidance to all UK-based financial institutions regarding the use of British National Overseas (BNO) passports as valid documents, and request that they undertake an official review of the number of Hong Kongers in the UK who have been impacted by this change.

-They write: “In the case of HSBC, a UK-headquartered bank is undertaking retaliatory action on behalf of the Chinese Government and it is estimated that it has denied Hong Kongers access to over £600 million worth of their hard-earned pension savings.”
+They write: “In the case of HSBC, a UK-headquartered bank is undertaking retaliatory action on behalf of the Chinese Government and it is estimated that it has denied Hong Kongers access to over £600 million worth of their hard-earned retirement savings.”

 “Given that this retaliatory action is not only targeted at vulnerable political refugees who have fled an ongoing human rights crackdown, but at the UK Government, we urge you to issue guidance to all UK-based financial institutions regarding the use of British National Overseas passports as valid documents.”